 Nick Hardeman, Director

-Nick Hardeman is a native of San Francisco.
-He earned a B.A. degreen in Politics from Saint Mary’s College in Moraga, where he was a leader in a successful living wage campaign.
-Upon graduation, he entered the California Senate Fellowship Program.
-Nick currently serves as Chief of Staff for Senator Toni Atkins.
+Nick Hardeman is a native of San Francisco and currently serves as Chief of Staff for Senate President Pro Tem Toni Atkins.
 He has previously served as the Capitol Director for Assembly Majority Whip Fiona Ma.
 Prior to joining Assemblywoman Ma’s office, Nick served as a consultant to the Senate Labor and Industrial Relations Committee.
 In his years working in the Capitol, Nick has worked on legislation to guarantee all workers paid sick days, to prevent the spread of Wal-Mart Supercenters, and on issues relating to Poverty.
 Nick is active in the labor movement and is a member of Sign and Display Local Union 510.
+He earned a B.A. degree in Politics from Saint Mary’s College in Moraga, where he was a leader in a successful living wage campaign, and he has also been part of the California Senate Fellowship Program.

 Nang-keo Duarte, Director

 Nang-keo Duarte has been helping non-profits raise money to pursue their missions for over a decade.
 Nang-keo is well-versed in building donor networks, event outreach, and large-scale event logistics for non-profits focused on seeking justice through the legal process.
 She is currently a partner in a fundraising company Parity Events that coordinates annual galas and luncheons for non-profits.
 In her spare time she loves spending time with her family and enjoys volunteering.